kehantan/labbook/docs/buffers_solutions/dmem.rst

 #.
 Clean magnetic stirring bar with 70% ethanol then drop into the bottle.
 #.
 Stir with magnetic stirrer until DMEM powder completely dissolve in the Milli-Q water.
 #.
 Add 3.7g of sodium bicarbonate (NaHCO3) into DMEM.
 #.
 Add 6 g of HEPES in to the DMEM solution.

-Final concentration of HEPES is 25 mM or 6g/L of DMEM.
+    * Final concentration = 25 mM or 6g/L of DMEM.

 #.
-Filter DMEM into new 1 L autoclaved empty bottle using cup filter.
-Filter DMEM in BSC.
+Filter DMEM into new 1 L autoclaved empty bottle using cup filter inside a biosafety cabinet.
 #.
 Label.
 #.
-Seal the bottle with parafilm and store in fridge (4 C).
+Seal the bottle with parafilm and store in 4 C.